ArnuelGM/do/README.md

 # Do.js

-A little library to make TODO apps.
+A little library to make TO-DO apps.

 ## How to use